heroku/buildpacks-deb-packages/README.md

 This buildpack will pass detection if:

-- A `project.toml` file is found at the root of the application source directory
+- A `project.toml` file is found at the root of the application source directory containing configuration under the `[com.heroku.buildpacks.deb-packages]` namespace.
+- An `Aptfile` is found.
+This will not be used by this buildpack but details for how to migrate away from `Aptfile` configuration will be provided in the build phase if this file is present.

 ### Build